Frequently Asked Questions

 - Standards: It strictly adheres to the Coding Standard document generated for your specific project.

-- Review: Every block of generated code passes through up to two rounds of automated syntax and style reviews before being committed.
+- Review: Every block of code passes through automated syntax and style reviews before being committed.

-- Context: It locally retains the context of what it does to ensure new functions align with existing architectural patterns and components already implemented.
+- Context: It locally retains the context of existing architectural patterns to ensure consistency.

-A: Klyve is designed with a “Human-in-the-Loop” architecture.
-After generating specs, you get to review and ask for edits, or even edit the specs yourself.
-You can also decide how many attempts the AI should make to fix a bug.
-If the AI cannot solve a debugging problem within this limit, or a test fails, the system pauses and escalates to you.
+A: Klyve uses a “Human-in-the-Loop” architecture.
+If the AI cannot solve a debugging problem within your configured limit, the system pauses and escalates to you.
 You can launch the Manual Fix workflow to open the code in your IDE, fix the logic, and resume the sprint.
-You are always the ultimate authority.

 3. Operations & Cost